 Vesper is the youngest of the girls.
 The lone survivor of a feral cat’s second litter, Vesper was fostered by Channon before eventually being adopted.
 She is the loner of the three, but growing in her displays of affection each day.
 She loves exploring the great outdoors (in the safety of her enclosed yard) and pouncing on Figgy to entice her to play.

 In Loving Memory

 Sparky was our forever mischievous hospital cat.
-He came to AEVC as a kitten several years ago.
+Sparky came to AEVC as a kitten over 5 years ago.
 His face/jaw was electrocuted as he had a love for wires.
 Unfortunately, the owners were unable to provide care for him.
 Dr. Holland took on Sparky as a rescue, repairing his jaw and giving him a second chance.
 He spent his days greeting sick patients, licking any and all plastic in sight, basking in the sun, and donating blood when necessary to save other ill cats.
 We will miss this sweet boy very much.